-(Former address, if changed since last report)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.10 par value ITI The Nasdaq Stock Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes X No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes x No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer $\boxtimes$ Non-accelerated filer Smaller reporting company $\boxtimes$ Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No x
+(Former address, if changed since las st report) Securities regi stered pursuant to Section 12 2(b) of the Act: Title of each clas 68 Trading Symbol(s) Name of each exchange on v which registered Common St ock, \$0.10 par value ITI The Nasdaq Stock M arket LLC , and the second , • s Exchange Act of 1934, as amended (the to such filing requirements for the past 0 / 0 • , gistrant has submitted electron such shorter period that the r 5 5 • pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) eporting company, or an emerging growt le 12b-2 of the Exchange Act. h company.
+See the Large accelerated filer Accelerated filer × Non-accelerated filer Smaller reporting company \boxtimes Emerging growth company 0 00 . ate by check mark if the regis 13(a) of the Exchange Act. [d not to use the extended tran nsition period for r complying with any new or revised fina ncial accounting Indicate by check mark who thar the rec rictrant is a shall company (as dofined in Dul a 12b-2 of the Eychange Act t) Voc 🗆 No v

-As of August 4, 2023, there were 42,741,744 shares of our common stock outstanding.
+As of November 3, 2023, there were 42,822,803 shares of our common stock outstanding.